-On, January 8, 2018, we entered into an agreement with Simcere Pharmaceutical Group granting Simcere an exclusive license to develop and commercialize in China three bispecific antibodies utilizing Merus' proprietary Biclonics[®] technology platform in the area of immuno-oncology.
-Merus will retain all rights outside of China.
+On January 8, 2018, we entered into an agreement with Simcere granting Simcere an exclusive license to develop and commercialize in China three bispecific antibodies to be produced by us utilizing our proprietary Biclonics® technology platform in the area of immuno-oncology.
+We will retain all rights outside of China.
+Under the terms of the agreement, we have agreed to lead research and discovery activities, while Simcere has agreed to be responsible for the IND-enabling studies, clinical development, regulatory filings and commercialization of these product candidates in China.
+As a key strategic component of the collaboration, Simcere will be responsible for IND-enabling studies and manufacturing of clinical trial materials in China, which we intend to use to assist regulatory filing and early stage clinical development in the rest of the world.

-Under the terms of the agreement, Merus has agreed to lead research and discovery activities while Simcere has agreed to be responsible for the Investigational New Drug (IND) enabling studies, clinical development, regulatory filings and commercialization of these product candidates in China.
-As a key strategic component of the collaboration, Simcere will be responsible for IND enabling studies and manufacturing of clinical trial materials in China, which Merus intends to use to assist regulatory filing and early stage clinical development in the rest of the world.
-Merus shall receive an upfront payment, and will be eligible to receive milestone payments contingent upon Simcere achieving certain specified development and commercial goals.
-Merus will be eligible to receive tiered royalty payments on sales of any products resulting from the collaboration in China from Simcere.
-Simcere will be eligible to receive tiered royalty payments on sales outside of China from Merus.
+We received an upfront, non-refundable payment of \$2.75 million, or €2.3 million, relating to three separate research programs.
+We are eligible to receive up to an aggregate of \$52.2 million, or €45.6 million, in milestone payments contingent upon Simcere achieving certain specified development and commercial goals.
+To date, we have achieved one milestone under this agreement and have received an aggregate of \$0.8 million, or €0.6 million, in milestone payments.
+We will be eligible to receive tiered royalty payments on sales of any products resulting from the collaboration in China from Simcere.
+Simcere will be eligible to receive tiered royalty payments on sales outside of China from us.